-- Portfolio view of products and services
+- Analyse the portfolio of your existing products and services

-- Set up the team
+- Set up the innovation team

-- Create ideas create solution prototypes
+- Build various solution prototypes

-- Test / validate your assumptions through experiments
+- Test your assumptions through validation experiments

-- Define your MVP
+- Define your MVP (Minimum Viable Product)

 Where to innovate?
 Defining your innovation project